thescribe17/thescribe17.github.io/pages/my-books.md

 released 11 December 2019<br>
 Adult Fiction, Fantasy</p>

 A mini fantasy collection.
 Four stories with common themes of oppression and struggle.
-The main characters crave freedom, but can they find what they are looking for?
-[Read more »](/books/journey-to-freedom/)
+The main characters crave freedom, but can they find what they are looking for? <a href="/books/journey-to-freedom/">Read more »</a>

 Available in paperback and various digital formats.
 </div>